Final event – Saturday 21st July 2018.

 What if I have questions during my visit?

 There will be Corn Exchange staff at the entrance to Basildon Park during the Installation and the Resolution.
 During the Installation there will be staff at the Installation and also at the house.
-At the Resolution there will be stewards along the route to answer any questions and monitor everyone’s safety.
+At the Resolution there will be stewards in high visibility jackets along the route to answer any questions and monitor everyone’s safety.
 There will also be first aid staff on site.